Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 On successful completion of the program students will have:

-- You will be a keen scientific researcher and skilled technician who has the ability to think creatively, to plan, to evaluation, to reflect upon and apply your findings.
+- Proficiency: You will be a keen scientific researcher and skilled technician who has the ability to think creatively, to plan, to evaluate, to reflect upon and apply your findings.

 |Locations and UAC codes|